agvargasb/Image_Recognition_App/ASSIGNMENT.md

 - `index` endpoint.
 - `predict` endpoint.

+You can use the same environment used for integration testing.

 ### Test scaled services

 You can easily launch more instances for a particular service using `--scale SERVICE=NUM` when running `docker-compose up` command (see [here](https://docs.docker.com/compose/reference/up/)).
 Scale `model` service to 2 or even more instances and check the performance with locust.